 The good news is that once it’s detected, family or friends can listen for the grinding, or the affected individual can begin to analyze symptoms, and seek psychological treatment.

 Therapy will help the individual to express his/her fears, discomfort and worries.
 This helps them work with these issues so they don’t influence their daily life, thereby preventing a relapse into bruxism.

 Among global and multi-disciplinary treatments of bruxism, you’ll find the following:

 Occlusal adjustments or a bite splint.
 The bite splint is placed in your mouth when getting ready to go to bed.
-This simply prevents teeth from breaking or becoming damaged, but it does not get rid of the habit.
+This simply prevents teeth from breaking or becoming damaged, but it doesn’t get rid of the habit.

-It is important that the individual goes to therapy to determine what is causing their bruxism.
+It’s important that a patient goes to therapy to determine what is causing their bruxism.
 Changing your attitude when facing problems or obligations is the first step for avoiding this problem.

-In bruxism cases that involve extreme stress, doctors can use tranquilizers or muscle relaxants, along with anxiolytics.
+In cases of bruxism that involve extreme stress, doctors can use tranquilizers or muscle relaxers, along with anxiolytics.

 When the facial pain from clenching your teeth tightly becomes too painful, therapists can offer massage or relaxation techniques for the neck and head.

-Palliative treatment can also be used, however it does not prevent nor reduce bruxism.
+Palliative treatment can also be used, however, it doesn’t prevent nor reduce bruxism.

 Therapy using small needles to improve certain emotions, or to channel energy, can be used to relax a patient and prevent dental clenching while sleeping.